See which service-connected conditions the VA is most likely to approve for veterans disability benefits.

 Some of the conditions listed in VA disability claims that routinely get approved include:

-• Tinnitus: a condition that results in “ringing in the ears” and caused by exposure to gunfire, explosions, and other loud noises.
-To qualify for benefits, the tinnitus must be service-connected.
-Additionally, the tinnitus must cause a hearing impairment or ringing that negatively impacts your daily life.
-The severity of tinnitus can vary greatly, so veterans should submit evidence documenting their experience.
+- Tinnitus: A “ringing in the ears” caused by exposure to gunfire, explosions, and other loud noises.
+To qualify for benefits, tinnitus must be service-connected.
+Additionally, tinnitus must cause a hearing impairment or ringing that negatively impacts your daily life.
+The severity of tinnitus symptoms can vary greatly, so veterans should submit evidence documenting their experience.

-• Disorders of the musculoskeletal system: These disorders often include a reduction in the range of motion of hands, feet, arms, legs, shoulders, and hips.
-While the VA commonly approves these disorders, the specific rating will depend on the severity of the condition and its impact on your mobility.
+- Disorders of the musculoskeletal system: These disorders often include a reduction in the range of motion of hands, feet, arms, legs, shoulders, and hips.
+While the VA commonly approves these disorders, the specific rating depends on the severity of the condition and its impact on mobility.

-• Scars: VA disability claims for scars will usually result in some benefits.
+- Scars: VA disability claims for scars usually result in some benefits.
 However, to gain a high disability rating, scarring will almost always have to result in reduced mobility or another condition.
 The VA will consider the size, location, and depth of scars when determining a rating.

-If the VA denies your claim listing one or more of these conditions, chances are good that you made some mistake in completing your initial claim.
-Alternatively, a denial may have issued because you did not adequately identify records that would support your claim.
-An experienced VA attorney can help you identify any errors and submit relevant evidence with your appeal.
+If the VA denies your claim listing one or more of these conditions, chances are good that you made some mistake in your initial claim.
+Alternatively, the VA may issue a denial because you didn’t adequately identify records to support your claim.
+An experienced VA attorney can help identify errors and submit relevant evidence with your appeal.

 Next Steps Following Denial of a Claim for Commonly Approved Conditions